 Many of the cybersecurity problems health facilities face stem from a lack of awareness.
 They see data security as an issue that affects the IT department rather than the entire organization.
 Because of this mindset, they fail to build a culture of security where everyone understands and values secure data, equipment, and processes.
 And this leads to weak passwords and authentication practices, as well as participation in what’s known as shadow IT—where employees access sensitive patient data using unauthorized devices and apps.

 Widespread lack of awareness makes the people working at a healthcare facility the weakest security link.
 To combat security flaws introduced by employees, make it a top priority to boost awareness at your organization through comprehensive training and adoption of strict authorization and authentication policies.
+It's also important to stay updated on HIPAA Security Rules to ensure your organization is correctly enforcing privacy over health information.

 #2: Outdated Software Systems